Full-Time Building Engineers (IUOE Local 399) Benefits Summary

 Eligible employees may be reimbursed for pre-approved professional growth activities.

-Employees may be eligible to receive reimbursement of tuition for credit courses they, their spouse, or children age 25 or younger take at Elgin Community College in which they earn a grade of "C" or better.**
+Employees may be eligible to receive tuition reimbursement for credit courses they, their spouse, or children age 25 or younger take at Elgin Community College, earning a grade of "C" or better.**

 - Confidential Employee Assistance Program available 24/7.